 We will grow our neighbourhood presence by strengthening our brand and acquiring new stores.
 Acquisitions drive top-line growth and make us more efficient by spreading our fixed costs.
 We can also benefit from improved commercial terms from our wholesale partners.

 Since our listing on the London Stock Exchange in 2014 we have been acquiring around 60 stores a year and in 2016 we announced the purchase of 298 quality convenience stores from the Co-op.
-Having integrated those stores in 2017 we have resumed our single store acquisition programme and plan to acquire around 20 stores in 2018.
+Having integrated those stores in 2017 we have resumed our single store acquisition programme.

 Growing convenience offer

 Our history as a leading newsagent means that our heritage is in confectionery, tobacco and news.
 These categories are in structural decline and have held back our sales growth in recent years.

 Convenience now represents around 80% of our stores and we’re becoming a more food focused business.
 Not only are we adapting to meet the changing needs of our customers, but food and grocery categories are typically higher margin than our heritage categories and we have seen good growth in our gross margin, a trend that we expect to continue.